deslni01/google-homepage/README.md

-The goal of this project is to mimic a specific website using HTML and CSS.
+The goal of this project is to mimic Google using HTML and CSS.